 Your Major Can Change the World

-As a student in our bachelor’s program in Sociology, you’ll take core courses in theory and research methods and additional courses in a pathway you select: General Sociology, Crime and Justice or Public Health.
+As a Sociology major, you’ll take core courses in theory and research methods and additional courses in a pathway you select: General Sociology, Crime and Justice or Public Health.
 You will also develop and implement your own research project and build your resume and professional network at an internship aligned with your goals.

 Our professors are experienced and respected scholars — but they are teachers, first.
 Because Russell Sage College is a small school, you will find lots of one-on-one guidance from faculty mentors who work with you to brainstorm internship opportunities, propose research studies and workshop writing projects.